 The spinner and backing plate should be cleaned and inspected for cracks frequently.
-Before each flight the propeller should be inspected for nicks, scratches, and corrosion.
+Before each flight the propeller should be inspected for nicks, scratches, and gouges.
 If found, they should be repaired as soon as possible by a rated mechanic, since a nick or scratch causes an area of increased stress which can lead to serious cracks or the loss of a propeller tip.
-The back face of the blades should be painted when necessary with flat black paint to retard glare.
-To prevent corrosion, the surface should be cleaned and waxed periodically.